tagspaces/documentation/docs/tutorials/setup-tagspaces-web.md

 ---
-title: Setup TagSpaces Web on webserver
+title: Install on web server
 tags: [tutorial]
 ---

+# Install TagSpaces Web on a web server

 ## Introduction